wkhere/stackless/Doc/library/itertools.rst

 .. function:: starmap(function, iterable)

-   Make an iterator that computes the function using arguments tuples obtained from the iterable.
+   Make an iterator that computes the function using arguments obtained from the iterable.
 Used instead of :func:`imap` when argument parameters are already grouped in tuples from a single iterable (the data has been "pre-zipped").
 The difference between :func:`imap` and :func:`starmap` parallels the distinction between ``function(a,b)`` and ``function(*c)``.
 Equivalent to::

       def starmap(function, iterable):
-          iterable = iter(iterable)
-          while True:
+          for args in iterable:
-              yield function(*iterable.next())
+              yield function(*args)

+   .. versionchanged:: 2.6
+      Previously, :func:`starmap` required the function arguments to be tuples.
+      Now, any iterable is allowed.

 .. function:: takewhile(predicate, iterable)